ESG Topics A-Z

 - Inadequate infrastructure and low recycling rates make collection and recycling of packaging difficult and increase the likelihood of packaging leaking into the environment.

-- Limited supply of high-quality recycled materials makes it difficult to meet our demand for recycled packaging.
+- Limited supply of high-quality recycled materials makes it difficult to meet our demand for recycled content in our plastic packaging.

 Reduce the plastic that we use